Skip to main content

 If the skin surrounding your stoma is weepy, raw, rashy, or irritated, your skin is telling you something is wrong.
 Not only will skin conditions like this make it harder to keep your ostomy appliance secure and properly sealed, but it can also cause more issues down the road if left ignored.

-First, consider talking to your doctor or an ostomy nurse about any skin issues you’re having.
-They are qualified to offer medical advice and may be able to pinpoint the cause of your skin issues, such as an allergic reaction, a poorly-fitting ostomy pouch system, or irritation from leakage or too frequent skin barrier changes.
+First, consider talking to your doctor or an ostomy nurse about any skin issues.
+They are qualified to offer medical advice and may be able to pinpoint the cause of your skin issues, such as an allergic reaction, a poorly fitting ostomy pouch system, irritation from leakage, or too frequent skin barrier changes.

 Next, talk to our Ostomy Product Specialists at 180 Medical.
 Our highly trained team members can provide you with options to assist in reducing and preventing skin irritation.
 For example, Stomahesive Protective Ostomy Powder is a specialized powder that absorbs moisture to create a protective barrier.
 This may help maintain your peristomal skin’s health while increasing your ostomy pouch’s wear time.